Velkua

 Velkua (/fi/) is a former municipality of Finland.
 It was, together with Merimasku and Rymättylä, consolidated with the town of Naantali on January 1, 2009.
+Neighbouring municipalities of Velkua were Askainen, Iniö, Kustavi, Merimasku, Korpo, Rymättylä and Taivassalo.

 It is part of the Southwest Finland region.
 The municipality had a population of 245 (2005-12-31) and covered an area of 30.07 km² (excluding sea) of which 0.13 km² is inland water.
 The population density was 8,1 inhabitants per km².